IDEA-Research/OSX/README.md

 * `RuntimeError: Subtraction, the '-' operator, with a bool tensor is not supported.
 If you are trying to invert a mask, use the '~' or 'logical_not()' operator instead.`: Go to [here](https://github.com/mks0601/I2L-MeshNet_RELEASE/issues/6#issuecomment-675152527)

+* `TypeError: startswith first arg must be bytes or a tuple of bytes, not str.`: Go to [here](https://github.com/mcfletch/pyopengl/issues/27)

 ### Acknowledgement

 This repo is mainly based on [Hand4Whole](https://github.com/mks0601/Hand4Whole_RELEASE).
 We thank the well-organized code and patient answers of [Gyeongsik Moon](https://mks0601.github.io/) in the issue!